Table of Contents

 5. Long Wavy Hime

 Straight hair is a vital feature of a hime cut.
-But what about breaking the rule and going wavy while still maintaining all other characteristics of the princess cut?
+But what about breaking the rule and going wavy while maintaining all other princess-cut characteristics?
 Check out this super casual style and get inspired!
-The messy fringe and the long wispy waves have made the style even more outstanding.
+The messy fringe and the long, wispy waves have made the style even more outstanding.

 6. Curtained Brown Hime

-Those who want to get a hime cut but dislike its sharpness should go for this distinct hairstyle.
-It features the typical ‘curtained hair’ sported by men in a more girlish way with the long hair and the long curved fringe.
-Also, keep the sidelocks all the way down to the chin for accentuating the jawline.
+Those who want a hime cut but dislike its sharpness should go for this distinct hairstyle.
+It features the typical ‘curtained hair’ sported by men in a more girlish way with long hair and curved fringe.
+Also, keep the sidelocks down to the chin to accentuate the jawline.
 Also, take the style up a notch by coloring your hair fully light brown.

 7. Thick Layered Hime

-This cool and chic modification of traditional hime cut is perfect for thick hair to show off its volume.
+This cool and chic modification of the traditional hime cut is perfect for thick hair to show off its volume.
 As you can see, the straight frontal fringe has become short and blunt here.
 Also, starting from the sidelocks, the rest of the hair is cut into multiple well-defined layers for a flawless face-framing finish.
-Just make sure that each layer of your locks stays distinctive yet perfectly blended with the rest of the hair.
+Ensure each layer of your locks stays distinctive yet perfectly blended with the rest of the hair.

 8. Hime Cut Bob

-Though long back tresses are the signature feature of a traditional hime cut, it pairs great with a trendy bob.
+Though long-back braids are a traditional hime cut’s signature feature, they pair fabulously with a trendy bob.
 In this hairstyle, the side locks frame the face with the length of graduation in a fascinatingly beautiful way.
 However, a hime bob does not come with a frontal fringe.

 9. Hime Cut LoB

-Hime-cut lovers can also go for a stylish long bob (LoB) to look brilliant.
-It is one of the most sought-after hime cut hairstyles you can see around yourself.
-Just try to keep the ends of your locks a little curved in while maintaining the rest of the hair soft and slightly wavy.
+Hime-cut lovers can also wear a stylish long bob (LoB) to look brilliant.
+It is one of the most sought-after hime-cut hairstyles you can see around yourself.
+Keep the ends of your locks slightly curved while maintaining the rest of the hair soft and somewhat wavy.

 10. Hime Cut Ponytail